 Japan’s pharmaceutical market is one of the largest in the world, with figures from the Ministry of Health, Labour and Welfare (MHLW) indicating a market value of about $95 billion, including non-prescription medications.

-Analysis of various show that the country’s market for drugs will continue to grow, driven by a range of factors, for example, over 35% of prescription drugs in Japan are imported from the USA, and this demand is expected to increase as the country has a rapidly aging population, demanding new medicines for associated conditions.
+Analysis of various experts shows that the country market for drugs will continue to grow, and this demand is expected to increase as the country has a rapidly aging population, and demanding new medicines for associated conditions.
+Over 35% of prescription drugs in Japan are imported from the USA, and this demand is expected to increase.

 Pharmaceuticals and Medical Devices Agency (PMDA) and The Ministry of Health, Labour, and Welfare (MHLW) are the two main regulatory agencies that review and approve the drugs in Japan.